Internet Resilience Index

 59 / 100

 The Internet in Bhutan is more resilient on average than other countries in Southern Asia, and is high for Asia.
 It ranks 1st in Southern Asia for security, a category that evaluates the use of technologies and best practices that support a network’s ability to resist disruptions.
-It ranks 29th in Asia for market readiness, a category that evaluates the overall competitiveness of the market, and the ability to offer affordable prices to consumers.
+It ranks 24th in Asia for performance, a category that evaluates how well the network provides seamless and reliable Internet services to consumers.

 View country report for Bhutan